 Mechanical installation of the flow cell requires that it be mounted to a wall or other convenient flat surface.
 Alternatively, the mounting holes on the plate will accommodate a 2" U-bolt for mounting the plate to a 2" pipe.
-Figure 10 shows the dimensions and mounting hole locations for the flow cell.
-Be sure to allow enough clearance on the left side of the flow cell for insertion and removal of the sensor.
-About 12 inches clearance is recommended.
+Error!
+Reference source not found. shows the dimensions and mounting hole locations for the flow cell.